25+ Wedding Invitations Ideas to blow your mind!

 If you’ve decided to work with a wedding planner, whether you’re having a barn wedding, beachside wedding or a destination wedding on a picturesque island in Greece, they can help you decide on an invitation style that captures the essence of the wedding you want to have.

 Essentially, the style of your invitations sets the tone for the entire event – from save the date cards, to escort cards, invitation suites, your wedding ceremony program and even table place names and menus.
 Usually the invitation style you chose will become the template for your other important wedding materials too.
 A consistent look to your stationary certainly helps add a more consistent and luxurious feel to the celebrations.

 It’s much more than simply picking a font and a pretty picture.
 Your invitations can make your guests feel special and give them a hint about what kind of style or theme you’ll be having on the big day.

-There’s a lot of choice and wedding invitation trends for 2018 are fresher than ever.
+There’s a lot of choice and wedding invitation trends are fresher than ever.
 From watercolour to typography to foiled designs, take a look through our round up of the most unique wedding invitation trends.
 If you like it and find it valuable, please show us a bit of love by clicking the social buttons: [mhm-social][/mhm-social]

 Also, before you start reading, make sure to watch this 1 min video to get the idea of what follows with a bullet summary in a very visual way: